PureBhaktiArchive/archive-web-app/frontend/README.md

 ## Environment variables

-Environment variables should be added to an `.env.local` file according to the [Parcel's documentation](https://parceljs.org/env.html).
+Environment variables should be added to an `.env` file according to the [Parcel's documentation](https://parceljs.org/env.html).
+Use `.env.development.local` for local development.

 | Variable                 | Description                                                             |
 | ------------------------ | ----------------------------------------------------------------------- |